kwokcheong/Project4-TeachSenpai/README.md

 My goal is to allow users to easily search for topics posted by teachers by entering keywords, or search for their content by category.
 Starting with a search engine placed at the hero image section, this allows users to understand that they have direct access to type in a topic that they have in mind to see if there are any available on the server.

-The features which users wish to access is always accessible by the side panel,
+The features which users wish to access is always accessible by the side panel, the can access `home`, `teach`, `notes`, `profile`, `explore`, `logout`, `FAQ`.
+This sidebar makes it easy for them to access and have a farsight on the routes available on the website.

-- Users can either directly search from the home page and be redirected to show events page, or alternatively they can click on the [Nav] search icon to be brought to the see all events page.
-- On the show programmes page, users can create a new event by clicking on the [+] button next to the search button.
-- Users can also filter their search by clicking on key categories or level of difficulty.
+On mobile responsive, the sizebar will turn into a hamburger dropdown.

-The overall design of the website follows a purple-pink colour palette that is consistent throughout the interface.
-Every page communicates its purpose clearly and does not stray too far from the generic e-shop layout which users - who frequently do online shopping, may find easy to use.
+The overall design of the website follows a white-dark purple theme color palette that is consistent with the brand colors throughout the interface.
+Every page communicates its purpose clearly and bears resemblance to a gig/freelance webpage.
+Every profile created can post teaching materials, buy consultations, and view purchased materials.
+The combination of both user groups simplifies the profile creation experience.
+People whom have used to `Carousell`, or similar buyer/seller account web applications such as `Shopee`, `Amazon`,`lazada`, would find resemblance to the user experience.
+A FAQ page is accessible for users to seek common questions such as `How to begin teaching`, `how to upload video materials` etc...

-In the landing page, the user is greeted with an interactive hero image that encapsulates the title and slogan of the e-shop while capturing their attention as they move their cursor.
-They can then choose to access the shop via the call-to-action button and browse the products.
+In the landing page, the user is greeted with a hero image that encapsulates the copy-write and slogan of the web application while capturing their attention to the search bar.
+This would be the first element users see within 1-2 seconds to understand that they can already get started.
+Upon searching for products in the database, going futher, certain actions (e.g. Checkout, View Cart, Add to Cart, teach) will thereafter prompt users to sign in or make account if they have not already done so yet.

-If the user attempts to perform an action, a notification would pop-up which informs the user that the action they are trying to complete is successful/unsuccessful.

 Since performing certain actions (e.g. Checkout, View Cart, Add to Cart, Add to Wishlist) would require the user to login or register, users would be redirected to the login page and are prompted to login or register if they attempt to perform the actions without signing in.

-Illustrations can also be found on majority of the pages as they are visual representations of expressing messages.
-They also help to elevate the website's aesthetics and improve the overall interface as a whole.

-The website also takes on a mobile-first approach and is optimized for mobile viewing.

 ## User Stories